-August of 2014 – SLS Hotel & Casino
+August of 2014 – Sahara Las Vegas Hotel & Casino

-You’ll recognize the SLS Hotel and Casino Las Vegas as being the former home of the iconic Sahara Hotel and Casino on the far north end of the Las Vegas Strip.
-But other than sharing the same location, you won’t recognize any trace of the old Sahara at the new SLS.
+A new resort called the SLS Hotel and Casino Las Vegas opened in the summer of 2014 at the former home of the iconic Sahara Hotel and Casino on the far north end of the Las Vegas Strip.
+But other than sharing the same location, you wouldn’t have recognized any trace of the old Sahara at the new SLS.

 October 2014 – The Linq Hotel and Casino

 Formerly the long-standing Imperial Palace, this resort was remodeled and re-opened as the Quad Resort and Casino in December of 2012 before becoming the Linq in 2014.